OfficeDev/open-xml-docs/docs/how-to-get-all-the-text-in-all-slides-in-a-presentation.md

     Return slidesCount
 ```

-After counting the number of slides, the code uses the method <span
-class="keyword">GetSlideIdAndText</span>to get the content of all the
+After counting the number of slides, the code uses the method **GetSlideIdAndText**to get the content of all the
 slides.
 It starts with getting the relationship ID of the first slide,
 and then gets the slide part from the relationship ID.